avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 After this ACP is activated, the P-Chain will no longer support staking of any assets other than $AVAX for the Primary Network.
 The P-Chain will no longer support distribution of staking rewards for subnets.
 All staking-related operations for Subnet Validation must be managed by the Subnet on the Subnet.
 The P-Chain simply requires a continuous fee per Subnet Validator.
 If a Subnet would like to manage their Validator's balances on the P-Chain, it can cover the cost for all Subnet Validators by posting the $AVAX balance on the P-Chain.
 Subnets can implement any mechanism they want to pay the continuous fee charged by the P-Chain for its participants.

 By moving ownership of the Subnet's validator set from the P-Chain to the Subnet, Subnet creators have no restrictions on what requirements they have to join their Subnet as a validator.
 Any stake that is required to join the Subnet validator set is locked on the Subnet.
-If a validator is removed from the Subnet validator set via an `EvictSubnetValidatorTx` or an `ExitValidatorSetTx` on the P-Chain, the stake on the Subnet will continue to be locked.
+If a validator is removed from the Subnet validator set via a `SetSubnetValidatorWeightTx` with weight `0` or an `ExitValidatorSetTx` on the P-Chain, the stake on the Subnet will continue to be locked.
 How each Subnet handles stake associated with the Subnet validator is entirely left up to the Subnet and can be treated independently to what happens on the P-Chain.

 This new relationship between the P-Chain and Subnets provides a dynamic where Subnets can use the P-Chain as an impartial judge to modify parameters (in addition to its existing role of helping to validate incoming Avalanche Warp Messages).
-If a Validator is misbehaving, the Subnet validators can collectively generate a BLS multisig to remove the misbehaving validator.
-This operation, and any other validator eviction, is fully secured by the Avalanche Primary Network (225M AVAX or $8.325B at the time of writing).
+If a Validator is misbehaving, the Subnet validators can collectively generate a BLS multisig to reduce the voting weight of a the misbehaving validator.
+This operation is fully secured by the Avalanche Primary Network (225M AVAX or $8.325B at the time of writing).

-Follow-up ACPs could extend the P-Chain <> Subnet relationship to include parametrization of the 67% threshold in `EvictSubnetValidatorTx` to enable Subnets to choose a different threshold based on their security model (e.g. a simple majority of 51%).
+Follow-up ACPs could extend the P-Chain <> Subnet relationship to include parametrization of the 67% threshold in `SetSubnetValidatorWeightTx` to enable Subnets to choose a different threshold based on their security model (e.g. a simple majority of 51%).

 ### Continuous Fee Mechanism